 “The early twenties were a flourishing time for the CHS.
 Although the membership was much smaller than now, the Society had a wealth of first class speakers and the standard of debate was high…Revolutionary ideas were freely advocated and were not any the less effective in the absence of demonstration to support them.”

-The late twenties and early thirties were one of the most lively and controversial eras in the Society’s history, culminating in the 1930-31 Auditorship of Eoin O’Mahony.
+The late twenties and early thirties produced great political controversy, peaking with the 1930-31 Auditorship of Eoin O’Mahony.
 W.B Stanford, C.B McKenna, Terence de Vere White, Garret Gill, Gerard Sweetman and Owen Sheehy Skeffington all played active parts.
-The latter was the chief champion of O’Mahony when he faced impeachments lasting several months, arising out of his substituting the toast of ‘Ireland’ for the traditional ‘The King’ at the dinner following his Inaugural Meeting.
+The latter championed O’Mahony when he faced impeachments lasting several months after substituting the toast of ‘Ireland’ for the traditional ‘The King’ at the dinner following his Inaugural Meeting.

 Douglas Hyde was elected President of the Society in 1931 and the later thirties saw R.B McDowell, James Auchmuty and Conor Cruise O’Brien pass through the Society, which was at this period, according to Dr O’Brien, “an institution of almost preternatural decorum – at least during public business… However distasteful their opinions, or – much worse – however boring their style, speakers were heard patiently, with at least apparent respect.”